oqolarte/oblong/content/support.md

 I have also put up a [list of interesting project ideas]({{< ref "di-why.md" >}}) that, depending on circumstances, I may or may not pursue.

+## Brain Support

+See any mistakes that I made?
+Perhaps you'd like to point out some factual deficiency in my reporting?
+Or typo error?
+I accept constructive criticisms, because I believe they help me grow and learn.

+If you just want to share ideas, my inbox welcomes those as well.

+Feel free to message me!

 ## Financial support
 - [Liberapay](https://liberapay.com/oqo_frxbj/donate)
 - [Paypal](https://paypal.me/oqolarte)